-What can Positive Peace tell us about social movements and civil resistance campaigns?
+What can Positive Peace tell us about protest movements and civil resistance campaigns around the world?
+We dissect the topic with data and research.

-Research from the Institute for Economics and Peace (IEP) shows that most violent resistance campaigns occur in countries with weaker levels of Positive Peace.
+Research from the Institute for Economics and Peace (IEP) shows that most violent resistance campaigns and protest movements occur in countries with weaker levels of Positive Peace.

 According to IEP, stronger Positive Peace translates into more opportunities for nonviolent conflict resolution.